You’re driving along one day, minding your own business, when the car’s transmission indicator lights up. Okay – what now?

 If you’re given a quote for a rebuild, it’s worth checking through reliable online stores for refurbished transmissions.
 Make sure they fit your specific make and model.

-Remember that you have more reliable assurance from a rebuilt transmission.
-You should also have a more uncomplicated warranty option.
+Remember that you have more dependable assurance from a rebuilt transmission.
+You should also have a more straightforward warranty option.

 Put all this information together to come up with the optimal way to move forward.